Coolest Homemade Robot Costume Ideas

 He loved this costume and had a lot of compliments on it.
 The robot costume only took about 4 hours to make (this includes spray-painting and shopping).
 The light on top is really cool, too.

 Coolest Retro-Bot on the Block

 My ten-year-old was Retro-Bot this year.
 The costume was made out of 2 boxes spray-painted silver.

 For the eyes, I bought sink strainers.
 I cut out squares and then glued the sink strainers over them.
 My daughter actually looked through them.
 I used gray tulle to cover the opening for the mouth.
-I used dryer vent duct for the arms and legs.
+For the arms and legs, I used dryer vent duct.